Radio Times: Disputes

-Annuals and guides
+Other publications

 An annual was published three times: in 1954, 1955 and 1956.

 The Radio Times Film & Video Guide by the magazine's film and video editor Derek Winnert was first published in 1994, featuring more than 18,000 films and an introduction by Barry Norman, former presenter of the BBC's Film programme.
 A second edition was published the following year.
 In 2000, a completely new Radio Times Guide to Films was published by BBC Worldwide, edited by Kilmey Fane-Saunders, featuring more than 21,000 film titles.
 The last edition of Radio Times Guide to Films was published in 2018.
-In September 2023, Radio Times publishes its own 180-page film guide dedicated to reviews and trivia over 1,000 titles with five different star rating systems which include 250 favourites from the beginning of cinema in 1902 to the present day.
+In September 2023, Radio Times publishes its own 180-page film guide dedicated to reviews and trivia for over 1,000 titles with five different star rating systems, and includes 250 favourites from the beginning of cinema to the present day.

-There are also similar publications, the Radio Times Guide to TV Comedy by Mark Lewisohn and the Radio Times Guide to Science-Fiction.
+There are also similar publications: the Radio Times Guide to TV Comedy by Mark Lewisohn, and the Radio Times Guide to Science-Fiction.